 Intro to Cusco and the Incas

 In the first few days you’ll get lost in the sights and sounds of Peru, see the imperial capital of Cusco, and visit a wonder of the world, Machu Picchu.
-We offer a range of activities from visiting local markets and museums to a guided tour of the city.

-AM – Brunch, Travel down the Sacred Valley to spend the day in Ollantaytambo, a living Incan city surrounded by terraces, temples, and other archaeological sites, as well as a vibrant market.
+AM – Travel down the Sacred Valley to spend the day in Ollantaytambo, a living Incan city surrounded by terraces, temples, and other archaeological sites, as well as a vibrant market.

 PM – In the afternoon, take the Peru Rail train through the narrow winding valley with stunning views to Aguas Calientes, a city at the base of Machu Picchu.
-We’ll eat dinner here as well as have the opportunity to check out the local market and/or hot springs.

 A Closer Look at the Incas Today

-AM – Get to know a bit more about the AASD, how we do what we do, the people we work with and rely on for success, and the communities where we work.
+AM – Get to know a bit more about the AASD, how and why we do what we do, the people we work with and rely on for success, and the communities where we work.
 Spend the day at the Eco Huella Farm and work side by side with three knowledgeable, hard-working, and passionate siblings working every day to improve their situation and that of the surrounding communities.

 PM – If you’re feeling the Latin bug, in the evening try your hand at Salsa Lessons from founder and CEO Aaron Ebner

 AM – Wrap up our work and conversations with the Ninas, and learn about the process and tradition behind chicha, a fermented corn drink.